CONVEX

 Frequently Asked Questions

-What is the difference between Nasdaq and Nasdaq 100?
+What is the difference between the Nasdaq Composite and the Nasdaq 100?

 Nasdaq Composite is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Nasdaq Composite is influencing current positions.